-- 1) If the privParameters field is not an 8-octet OCTET STRING, then an error indication (decryptionError) is returned to the calling module. - 2) The "salt" is extracted from the privParameters field. - 3) The secret cryptKey and the "salt" are then used to construct the DES decryption key and pre-IV (as described in section 8.1.1.1). - The encryptedPDU is then decrypted (as described in section 8.1.1.3). - If the encryptedPDU cannot be decrypted, then an error indication (decryptionError) is returned to the calling module. - 6) The decrypted scopedPDU and statusInformation indicating success are returned to the calling module. - 9.
+- 1) If the privParameters field is not an 8-octet OCTET STRING, then an error indication (decryptionError) is returned to the calling module. - 2) The "salt" is extracted from the privParameters field. - 3) The secret cryptKey and the "salt" are then used to construct the DES decryption key and pre-IV (from which the IV is computed as described in section 8.1.1.1).

+- The encryptedPDU is then decrypted (as described in section 8.1.1.3). - If the encryptedPDU cannot be decrypted, then an error indication (decryptionError) is returned to the calling module. - 6) The decrypted scopedPDU and statusInformation indicating success are returned to the calling module. - 9.
 Intellectual Property